Kingdom Plantae Examples, Classification and Characteristics

 ALGAE

-Algae is aquatic in habitat and found both in marine and freshwater.
+Algae are aquatic in habitat and found in both marine and freshwater environments.
 They are usually green and have chlorophyll.
-Mostly they are found on the surface of the ponds where they get ample sunlight for preparing food.
-Algae may be single-celled or multi-celled.
-Examples are – Chlamydomonas single-celled algae and Spirogyra which is a multi-celled filament-shaped algae commonly found in ponds.
+Mostly, they are found on the surface of the ponds where they get ample sunlight for preparing food.
+Algae may be single-celled or multicelled.
+Examples are – Chlamydomonas single-celled alga, and Spirogyra which is a multi-celled filament-shaped alga commonly found in ponds.

 Click here to download – Classification of the Kingdom Plantae with characteristics and examples